stellar-deprecated/docs/guides/concepts/transactions.md

 Each transaction has the following attributes:
 > #### Source Account
 > This is the account that originates the transaction.
-The transaction must be signed by this
+The transaction must be signed
 > by valid signers for this account, and they must collectively meet a low threshold for the
 > account.
 In addition, the transaction fee must be paid by this account.
 The sequence number of
 > this transaction is based off this account.